-SHOULD THE 3(D) GUIDE BE USED?
+WHERE SHOULD THE 3(D) GUIDE BE USED?

 The 3(D) Guide is designed for use in a variety of settings.
-Youth workers are encouraged to teach and use the 3(D)Guide in a youth group, small group, or retreat setting.
+Youth workers are encouraged to teach and use the 3(D) Guide in a youth group, small group, or retreat setting.
 Educators can use the 3(D) Guide in the Christian school or Sunday school classroom.
 Parents are encouraged to use the 3(D) Guide as the basis for discussion of media use in the home.
 The 3(D) Guide is not a "once-and-done" exercise.
 Rather, it is designed to be used on a regular ongoing basis with students.

-Suggested Settings for Using the 3(D) Guide:
+Suggested Settings for Using the 3(D) Guide

 - Church youth group

 - Small groups

 - Retreats

 - Sunday School Classroom

 - Christian School Classroom

 - Christian School Media Literacy Program

-- Christian School Media/ Film Club
+- Christian School Media/Film Club

 - Parent/Teen Conversation

-IS THE 3(D) GUIDE DESIGNED TO MEET?

-To undo and correct the long-standing and wide-spread bad habits of Christians who fail to apply their faith to the media-component of their lives, by teaching the emerging generations how to interact biblically and critically with their media

-To teach and equip students with life-long skills of critical, biblical-thinking that allow them to engage with all media "Christianly" as a developed second-nature habit.

-To give parents, youth workers, teachers, and other adults insight into the media students choose to engage, while enabling a deepened understanding of that media's "maps" regarding character formation, values, attitudes, beliefs, worldview, and behaviors.

-Whet Obj

-IS THE 3(D) GUIDE DESIGNED TO MEET? cont.
+WHAT OBJECTIVES IS THE 3(D) GUIDE DESIGNED TO MEET?

-To create opportunities for adults to interact with and influence students as they build relationships through mutual discussion and evaluation, thereby nurturing the faith of those students in relationship to their media use habits, tastes, and choices.

-To facilitate the opportunity for parents and other adults to "think with" their students

-To offer an opportunity to influence students to learn, experience, and embrace a fully-biblical faith that is integrated into all of life, including their media choices
+- To undo and correct the long-standing and wide-spread bad habits of Christians who fail to apply their faith to the media-component of their lives, by teaching the emerging generations how to interact biblically and critically with their media. - To teach and equip students with life-long skills of critical, biblical-thinking that allow them to engage with all media "Christianly" as a developed second-nature habit. - To give parents, youth workers, teachers, and other adults insight into the media students choose to engage, while enabling a deepened understanding of that media's "maps" regarding character formation, values, attitudes, beliefs, worldview, and behaviors. - To create opportunities for adults to interact with and influence students as they build relationships through mutual discussion and evaluation, thereby nurturing the faith of those students in relationship to their media use habits, tastes, and choices. - To facilitate the opportunity for parents and other adults to "think with" their students. - To offer an opportunity to influence students to learn, experience, and embrace a fully-biblical faith that is integrated into all of life, including their media choices. - To offer an opportunity for adults to bring the light of God's Word to bear on the topics, issues, and world-view elements portrayed and promoted in today's media, thereby offering students insight into God's will and way on all matters of life in a timely and relevant matter.
+The 3(D) Guide engages students in Bible study that helps them to compare God's truth with the issues raised in their media. - To help adults gain insight into the hopes, cares, concerns, and struggles of students by facilitating discussion and understanding of the media that so often puts into pictures and words those things which students feel, but for which they cannot find words to use to express these things for themselves.
+In other words, the 3(D) Guide will spark discussion that opens windows and doors into their world.